 2. Prepare and fill out transfer of land documents with a lawyer

-While you can choose to fill in and lodge the application on your own, it is advisable that you get the help of a legal professional to ensure that you don't make any mistakes in the process.
+It is advisable that you get the help of a legal professional to ensure that you don't make any mistakes in the process.

 3. Lodge the documents at the Titles Office and pay the necessary fees